11 NCAA Div. III individual championships

 Phone: (641) 628-5310

-Brenda Fuller is in her second season as an assistant coach for the Central College men's and women's track and field teams.
+Brenda Fuller is in her third season as an assistant coach for the Central College men's and women's track and field teams.

 Fuller served as an assistant coach at NCAA Division II Northern State University (S.D.) for 24 seasons.
 She helped the Wolves place in the top 35 in the nation 20 times.
 Specializing in the throws, Fuller has coached 12 athletes who earned all-America honors, including a two-time national champ.
 Fuller's athletes have also captured 74 Northern Sun Intercollegiate Conference throwing event titles.
 Fuller was tabbed as the USTFCCCA Division II Central Region assistant coach of the year in 2009.